czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 Two or three days before the big day a bunch of people - usually including the bride and/or groom - sat together in a room making place cards for the table settings!
 Can you imagine how many brides-to-be, maids-of-honor, and future-brother-in-laws are making place cards the day before their wedding?
-Insanity!
+Insanity.

-What we would have wanted for our wedding was a site that let us create beautiful place cards including things like table names and meal choices - ideally super quickly and easily from a spreadsheet of guests that we already had.
+What we would have wanted for our wedding was **a site that let us easily create beautiful place cards** including things like table names and meal choices - ideally super quickly and easily from a spreadsheet of guests that we already had.
 We also would have needed this site to have super-fast turnaround times, since of course we waited until the last minute to finalize our guest list and seating chart.
 We would have taken an express shipping or a print-at-home option.